Best Hadoop Use Cases in Eight Industries

-Big Data Analytics is not a new concept in retail industry.
-A survey conducted in June 2013 by Gartner predicts that the Big Data spending in Retail Analytics will cross the $232 billion mark by 2016.
-Gartner survey also projects that retail Big Data Analytics market is anticipated to grow from $1.8 billion in 2014 to $4.5 billion dollars in 2019.
+Big Data Analytics is not a new concept in the retail industry.
+A survey conducted in June 2013 by Gartner predicts that Big Data spending in Retail Analytics will cross the $232 billion mark by 2016.
+Gartner survey also projects that the retail Big Data Analytics market is anticipated to grow from $1.8 billion in 2014 to 4.5 billion dollars in 2019.

 An example of a company that successfully employed the use of Big Data to gain retail insights is Amazon.
 In all the use cases, it is enlisted how Amazon benefited from using Big Data technologies.

-Following are the key Hadoop use cases that can benefit retail industry:
+Following are the key Hadoop use cases that can benefit the retail industry:

 - Dynamic Pricing

-With a boom in retail channels and increased demand for social media, consumers are able to compare the services, products and the prices regardless of the fact that they shop online or in retail stores
+With a boom in retail channels and increased demand for social media, consumers can compare the services, products, and prices regardless of the fact that they shop online or in retail stores

-There is a need to build dynamic pricing platform that will trigger pricing decisions among biggest retailers.
+There is a need to ba uild dynamic pricing platform that will trigger pricing decisions among biggest retailers.
 Two ways the retailers can do that are: